genevaers/Community/tsc/meetings/2023/@Next_GenevaERS-TSC_MeetingMinutes.md

 ## Infrastructure
 ## Run-Control Apps
 ## Workbench
+- If you manually make the LR inactive then the dependent Views and Lookups are made inactive.
+  - Associating or deleting a lookup exit with an LR does not change the state of the LR.
+  - Is this a bug or a change in behavior?
+What do we want to do?
 ## Performance Engine
 - Alternative to MR88 for GenevaERS V5
   - Remove hardcopy reports.